 Hello everyone!
 It’s time to talk about some chest training mistakes that I see so many people (myself included) making when they’re working out.
-I’ve began to avoid these mistakes and today I want to share with you some of the tips that will help accelerate your chest growth quicker than you have ever imagined.
-Let’s begin the QUEST for a big CHEST.
+Today I want to share with you some of the tips that will help accelerate your chest growth quicker than you have ever imagined.
+Let’s begin the QUEST for a bigger CHEST.

 The problem is, that many people perform the bench press with a protracted scapula.
 What this looks like is: the shoulders are rolled forwards, making the shoulder blades protracted, which causes the shoulder to be elevated a lot more than it should be while performing a bench press.